Selected Ground Covers for Missouri

 Creeping juniper (Juniperus sp.)

-Several juniper species are naturally low-growing, and other species include selected low-growing varieties (cultivars) that make excellent ground covers for sunny, welll-drained locations.
-A range of height between them may be found from 6 inches to about 2 feet.
+Several juniper species are naturally low-growing, and other species include selected low-growing varieties (cultivars) that make excellent ground covers for sunny, well-drained locations.
+They range in height from about 6 inches to about 2 feet, depending upon cultivar.
 These vigorous growers are tolerant of fairly poor soils and can spread to cover an area from 6 to 8 feet.
 They are suitable for sunny slopes or banks where an evergreen ground cover is desired.

 Another species providing some very low growing cultivars is Juniperus procumbens.
 Two cultivars from this species in the 6- to 8-inch height range are ‘Nana’ and ‘Greenmound’.